EnviroDIY/ModularSensors/examples/AWS_IoT_Core/ReadMe.md

 ### Set your WiFi Credentials

-Find and replace the text `YourWiFiSSID` with your wifi name (SSID) and `YourWiFiPassword` with your wifi password.
+Find and replace the text `YourWiFiSSID` with your WiFi name (SSID) and `YourWiFiPassword` with your WiFi password.
 Make sure there are quotation marks around the name string, as there are in the example.

 ### Set your Variable UUIDs